NguyenHa421/05_Project_PTTKHTTT/README.md

 Project Objective:
 This project aims to design and implement a management system that covers the entire development lifecycle—from business analysis to system deployment.
-The objective is to build a functional application with a well-structured architecture, a relational database, and a user-friendly interface, ensuring both practicality and scalability.
+The objective is to build a functional application with a well-structured architecture, a relational database, and a user-friendly interface.

 Project Scope
 The project consists of the following components: